David Tab Rasmussen

 David Tab Rasmussen (June 17, 1958 – August 7, 2014), also known as D. Tab Rasmussen, was an American biological anthropologist.
-Specializing in both paleontology and behavioral ecology with interests in Paleogene mammals, early primate evolution, prosimians (lorises, lemurs, and tarsiers), and birds, he synthesized multiple fields of study in order to better understand evolutionary processes.
+Specializing in both paleontology and behavioral ecology with interests in Paleogene mammals, early primate evolution, prosimians (lorises, lemurs, and tarsiers), and birds, he synthesized multiple fields of study to better understand evolutionary processes.
 His field research spanned the western United States as well as internationally in Africa and the Neotropics.
 He published over 85 research articles.

-Born in Salt Lake City, Utah in 1958, Rasmussen grew up in the Sonoran Desert, which he frequently explored as a child and young adult.
-After obtaining his PhD from Duke University under the guidance of Elwyn L. Simons in 1986, he went on to work at Rice University and University of California, Los Angeles before finally settling at Washington University in St. Louis where he spent the remainder of his career.
+Born in Salt Lake City, Utah, in 1958, Rasmussen grew up in the Sonoran Desert, which he frequently explored as a child and young adult.
+After obtaining his PhD from Duke University under the guidance of Elwyn L. Simons in 1986, he went on to work at Rice University and the University of California, Los Angeles before finally settling at Washington University in St. Louis, where he spent the remainder of his career.
 He was active in the graduate program, serving as the director and as a member of the Graduate Council.
 He was recognized by students on multiple occasions for his teaching and mentoring.

 Early life and education

-David Tab Rasmussen was born in Salt Lake City, Utah on June 17, 1958 to Deon and David I. Rasmussen.
-After living briefly in Michigan and California, his family moved to Tempe, Arizona where he grew up.
-Both his father and grandfather, Daniel Irvin Rasmussen, were biologists.
+David Tab Rasmussen was born in Salt Lake City, Utah, on June 17, 1958, to Deon and David I. Rasmussen.
+After living briefly in Michigan and California, his family moved to Tempe, Arizona, where he grew up.
+Both his father and grandfather, Daniel Irvin Rasmussen were biologists.
 His interest in the natural world and native cultures began during his childhood with his exploration of the surrounding Sonoran Desert.
 Throughout his youth and early adulthood, he and his siblings freely explored the mountains and arroyos of the region.
 He and his family also made frequent trips to the Grand Canyon and throughout the western states.

 In 1976, he graduated from McClintock High School in Tempe and went on to graduate Magna cum laude at Colorado College in 1980.
 With Elwyn L. Simons as his doctoral advisor, he obtained his PhD from Duke University in 1986.
 Kenneth Glander also acted as one of his advisors.